Septic Services in The Colony, TX

 That history matters for septic.
 Many lakefront homes in The Colony were built before municipal sewer infrastructure reached the area.
 These older neighborhoods still rely on septic systems, and replacing or repairing them comes with challenges: high water tables near the lake, clay and sandy loam soils that vary by location, and strict setback requirements from Lake Lewisville's shoreline.

-What Septic Services Are Available in The Colony?
+Septic Services Available in The Colony

 The Colony's mix of lakefront properties, established neighborhoods, and newer developments means local septic companies handle both standard maintenance and challenging lakeside installations.